alldayiwonder/bigdata_notes/mapreduce_hadoop.md

 * Note that we are specifying Hadoop to use only a single reducer (-D mapreduce.job.reduces=1) since we are running this in a VM for learning and testing purposes.
 * Lastly, the Hadoop job output will be written to HDFS.
 Copy the output folder to local: hadoop fs -get art_out local_path
+* The output is a list of key, value pairs separted by a tab where the key is the word and the value is the number of times it appears in all the input.
+Example output: Alabama 2400

+### Join Two Tables Using MapReduce and Hadoop on Amazon Web Services
+* Content can be stored in the cloud with Amazon S3 (Simple Storage Service)
+* MapReduce can be performed with Amazon EMR (Elastic MapReduce) which uses Hadoop
+* We can use hadoop-streaming to write the map and reduce functions in Python as opposed to Java